EnhaoSun/Plant-Seedling-Image-Classification/README.md

 # Plant Seedling image classification

 ## Aim
-This project aims to explore the performance of different CNN models in plant seedling image clas-sification.
+This project aims to explore the performance of different CNN models in plant seedling image classification.

 ## Tools
 Pytorch